jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Mouth rises.
 Danger in water.
 Panic.
 Panic.

 I scream.
 My mate is not here.
-Mate gone.
 I rise, wings spread, hissing.
 Where is danger.

 3 kids in water.
 3 kids near water on ground.
 Waiting.